Some women’s basketball history will be made when Stanford tips off against Gonzaga at McCarthey Athletic Center on Sunday.

 And the Bulldogs (1-1) aren’t pushovers.
 They’ve become a West Coast power competitive against anyone short of Stanford.

 Beneficial to both teams?
-What does the Cardinal have to gain?
+What do the Cardinal have to gain?

 Gonzaga’s men didn’t hear that too many times on their way to the penthouse.
 Before the game even remotely resembled what it is today, second-ranked Bradley played the Zags at the old Coliseum.
 That was Feb.
 4, 1960.